-- UK Geoenergy Observatories — monitoring and testing future energy in the UK
+- UK Geoenergy Observatories: UK future energy monitoring and testing

-- Seismic monitoring network of 100+ seismograph stations
+- Seismic monitoring: a network of 100+ seismograph stations

 What and where?

-We are collecting data from sensors located throughout the UK, and beyond, capturing information on properties such as groundwater temperature and levels, barometric air pressure and motion sensors.
+We are collecting data from sensors located throughout the UK and beyond (Figure 1) capturing information on properties such as groundwater temperature and levels, barometric air pressure and motion sensors.
 We have recently started collecting information related to the energy efficiency of buildings and have developed techniques for incorporating data from sensors operated by other institutions.

 Data management and systems architecture